ishangoyal13/fullstackDevelopment/README.md

 2. Pull requests can be made in any GitHub-hosted repositories/projects.
 3. You can sign up anytime between October 1 and October 31.

-# <span style="color:red;font-size:40px"> Rules </span>
+# Rules
   🌟 To earn your Hacktoberfest t-shirt or tree reward, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone).
 PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
 If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
-This year, the first 70,000 participants who successfully complete the challenge will be eligible to receive a prize.
+# Instructions 🙌
   🌟 Kindly put your programs in the correct folder.
+  🌟 Repeated codes will not be merged.
+  🌟 Kindly submit quality codes as "***The quality of pull requests is paramount; quantity comes second***".
+Example- DSA questions code etc.
+  🌟 You can also push any of your project in this repository.
+Make sure to open an issue first for that.
 ### Getting started with git 🚀
 [Git Tutorial](https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git)